dnce17/HHA504_assignment_ai/README.md

 ![Kids playing soccer image with bounding boxes](img/azure/bounding_boxes_kids_soccer.png)

 ## 3. Comparison and Reflection of Accuracy and Result in GCP and Azure
 GCP's AI model appears to be more accurate than Azure's model in detecting objects in images.
 However, this may partly be due to how users can enter a prompt in GCP, which allows them to be more clear with what they want detected from the image in contrast to Azure that does not offer prompts.
 In the image above, I told GCP's model to specifically identify the amount of kids, soccer ball, and agility cones, which it was able to do with high accuracy.
-On the other hand, Azure was able to identify the amount of kids and balls correctly, but it was unable to detect the agility cone.
+On the other hand, Azure was able to identify the amount of kids and balls correctly, but was unable to detect the agility cone.

 In terms of ease of use, I found GCP to be much easier to use than Azure.
 I felt the code and instructions provided through GCP's notebook sample for Gemini 1.5 Flash was clearer in what they meant and the default code all ran without issue, allowing me to get a quicker sense of what the code did and alter and run it without significant difficulty.
 In contrast, the instructions and code provided for Azure's image classification notebook felt the opposite and seemed to require much more steps than GCP to perform the desired function.
 However, Azure's image classification notebook appeared to focus more on training the model than the task itself.
 Thus, I opted to utilize ChatGPT to provide code for objection detection in Azure, which was successful after slight modifications.

-Overall, I currently feel that GCP's AI models are more user-friendly than Azure's.
+Overall, I currently feel that GCP is more user-friendly than Azure.

 ## 4. Challenges and Resolution
 ### GCP's Gemini 1.5 Flash model